ndmekala/dotfiles/README.md

 - config and colorschemes for `xterm` on other systems
 - a simple `i3` configuration

-I’ve used these dots on macOS, Linux (Ubuntu), OpenBSD, and WSL.
+I’ve used these dots as a base on macOS, Linux, OpenBSD, and WSL.
 The script will (harmlessly) set up _all_ the config files, not just those intended for the particular OS.

 ## See Also